csci1710/forge-documentation/forge-docs-book/src/running-models/options.md

 * `sterling_port`: sets the port used by the Racket web-server that Sterling connects to.
 The default picks an unused ephemeral port.
 * `test_keep`: controls Forge's behavior when running test suites.
 The default (`first`) will cause Forge to stop immediately on the first test failure.
 The only currently-supported alternative (`last`) will cause Forge to run all tests and print a report at the end; only the *final test failure* will remain open for use with Sterling.
 * `problem_type`: used to enable `temporal_mode` for Alloy6-style LTL support. **This option is deprecated in favor of using `#lang forge/temporal` instead**, and may be removed in future versions.
+* `no_overflow` (default: `false`): when set to `true`, enables the Pardinus/Kodkod backend's overflow protection.
+This will _exclude_ instances which satisfy the given problem only due to bitwidth overflow semantics.
+E.g., `Counter.x = add[2,2]` would not be satisfiable at bitwidth `3` with this option set to `true`, because `4` is greater than the maximum value available with 3 bits.

 ~~~admonish warning title="Location matters!"